Basic Verbs

 Character Strings

 The character string is a set of characters created for a purpose or to name something.
-Character strings are used as -
+Character strings creates -

 - COBOL Words